Quick Summary:

 No need to settle for average performance when you have a Rails caching that provides unparalleled efficiency for your Ruby on Rails application.
 Relevant caching techniques can fasten your application loading timing, minimize downtime, mitigate the N+1 query problem, and decrease database load.

-You can enable Rails cache by configuring the caching settings in your config/environments/production.rb file and using particular cache stores like Memcached or Redis that match your requirement.
+You can enable Rails cache by configuring the caching settings in your config/environments/production.rb file and using particular cache stores like Memcached or Redis that match your requirements.

 Fragment and low-level caching are the best caching strategies for high-performance Rails applications.
-It allows caching particular codes while handling multiple components simultaneously.
+It allows particular codes to be cached while handling multiple components simultaneously.

 Rails cache counter is a feature that allows you to track the associated record whenever that specific object is created, updated, or deleted.